immutable/unreal-immutable-sdk/.github/pull_request_template.md

 # Other things to consider:
 <!-- List of things to check before/after submitting the PR -->

-- [ ] Sample blueprints are updated
+- [ ] Sample blueprints are updated with new SDK changes
 - [ ] Replied to Github issues